jordillonch/DeployBundle/README.md

 Add `sudo` to all commands send to remote servers.
 If you want to use, you should set your deploy user to sudoers on all remote servers.

+#### helper

+Helper parameters that can be get in your deploy class.

 ### Zones configuration